-- 5528 (h) Development of a comprehensive student assessment 5529 system to implement these requirements; and - (i) The State Board of Education may, based on a written request that contains specific reasons for requesting a waiver from the school districts affected by Hurricane Katrina of 2005, hold harmless school districts from assignment of district and school level accountability ratings for the 2005-2006 school year.
-The State Board of Education upon finding an extreme
+- 5528 (h) Development of a comprehensive student assessment 5529 system to implement these requirements; and - written request that contains specific reasons for requesting a waiver from the school districts affected by Hurricane Katrina of 2005, hold harmless school districts from assignment of district and school level accountability ratings for the 2005-2006 school year.
+The State Board of Education upon finding an extreme hardship in the school district may grant the request.
+It is the intent of the Legislature that all school districts maintain the highest possible academic standards and instructional programs in all schools as required by law and the State Board of Education. - (5) (a) Effective with the 2013-2014 school year, the State Department of Education, acting through the Mississippi Commission on School Accreditation, shall revise and implement a single "A"

-- 5536 hardship in the school district may grant the request.
-It is the - 5537 intent of the Legislature that all school districts maintain the - 5538 highest possible academic standards and instructional programs in - 5539 all schools as required by law and the State Board of Education. - 5540 (5) (a) Effective with the 2013-2014 school year, the State - 5541 Department of Education, acting through the Mississippi Commission - on School Accreditation, shall revise and implement a single "A" - 5543 through "F" school and school district accountability system - 5544 complying with applicable federal and state requirements in order - 5545 to reach the following educational goals: - (i) To mobilize resources and supplies to ensure - 5547 that all students exit third grade reading on grade level by 2015; - 5548 (ii) To reduce the student dropout rate to - 5549 thirteen percent (13%) by 2015; and - 5550 (iii) To have sixty percent (60%) of students - 5551 scoring proficient and advanced on the assessments of the Common - 5552 Core State Standards by 2016 with incremental increases of three - 5553 percent (3%) each year thereafter. - 5554 (b) The State Department of Education shall combine the - 5555 state school and school district accountability system with the - 5556 federal system in order to have a single system. - 5557 (c) The State Department of Education shall establish - 5558 five (5) performance categories ("A," "B," "C," "D" and "F") for - 5559 the accountability system based on the following criteria: - 5560 (i) Student Achievement: the percent of students - 5561 proficient and advanced on the current state assessments;

-(ii) Individual student growth: the percent of students making one (1) year's progress in one (1) year's time on the state assessment, with an emphasis on the progress of the lowest twenty-five percent (25%) of students in the school or
+- through "F" school and school district accountability system complying with applicable federal and state requirements in order to reach the following educational goals: - 5546 (i) To mobilize resources and supplies to ensure 5547 that all students exit third grade reading on grade level by 2015; - 5548 (ii) To reduce the student dropout rate to 5549 thirteen percent (13%) by 2015; and - 5550 (iii) To have sixty percent (60%) of students 5551 scoring proficient and advanced on the assessments of the Common 5552 Core State Standards by 2016 with incremental increases of three 5553 percent (3%) each year thereafter. - 5554 (b) The State Department of Education shall combine the 5555 state school and school district accountability system with the 5556 federal system in order to have a single system. - 5557 (c) The State Department of Education shall establish 5558 five (5) performance categories ("A," "B," "C," "D" and "F") for 5559 the accountability system based on the following criteria: - 5560 (i) Student Achievement: the percent of students 5561 proficient and advanced on the current state assessments; - (ii) Individual student growth: the percent of students making one (1) year's progress in one (1) year's time on the state assessment, with an emphasis on the progress of the lowest twenty-five percent (25%) of students in the school or district;